 - There is a centuries-old exception to this rule —called the Castle Doctrine—that allows a person who is in his home to defend himself with force likely to kill or seriously injure someone, even if he could have safely walked away.Wharton, F. (1875).
 A Treatise on the Law of Homicide in the United States.
 Philadelphia: Kay and Brother; People v.
 Richardson, 803 N.W.2d 302, 309-10 (Mich.
 2011); Smiley v.
 State, 966 So.
 2d 330, 333 (Fla.
 2007).

-- Stand Your Ground laws upend traditional self-defense and the Castle Doctrine by allowing a person to kill someone in public, even when there is clear and safe alternative to protect himself.See, e.g. Fla.
-Stat. § 776.013(3)
+- Stand Your Ground laws upend traditional self-defense and the Castle Doctrine by allowing people to shoot to kill in public, even when there is a clear and safe alternative.See e.g. Fla.
+Stat. § 776.013(3) (2016).

 Stand Your Ground laws give everyday, untrained citizens more leeway to shoot than the United States military gives soldiers in war zones.